 And you could be set for more if another change is on the cards, whether it’s a return to the office or a permanent remote working arrangement.
 How do you think you will cope?
 Chances are that a further shift in working patterns could cause you a certain amount of anxiety and stress.
 That’s why it is advisable to check your stress levels using our online StressWaves tool.

 StressWaves uses artificial intelligence to analyse your voice and tell how stressed you are.
 It can give you an accurate reading by simply listening to you for 90 seconds.
-What do you do if it shows you have high stress levels?
-Simple: download the free Cigna Body&Mind app.
-This has been designed to cater not just for stress but for your entire well-being, from physical and financial fitness through to a healthier approach to your family and social life.
+So try it today.